owenallen-sudo/multi-downloader/README.md

 ---

 ## Dependencies
-You can skip any one of these tools and get full support for everything else.
+You can skip any one of these tools and get full functionality for everything else.

 | Tool | Required? | Used For |
 |------|-----------|----------|